-One of the most common questions our clients ask when inquiring about polished concrete flooring relates to the costs involved.
-People want to know if our creations are expensive, and how much our work will set them back.
-While it’s hard to give an answer without considering many different factors, this article will aim to shed some light on the situation and assist new customers in working out whether or not polished concrete floors are right for their application.
+One of the most common questions we receive from our clients is ‘how much does a polished concrete floor cost?’
+People want to know if our creations are expensive, and how much our work will set them back; of course this is completely understandable to us.
+While it’s hard to give a simple answer as we need to consider many different factors, this article will aim to shed some light on what those factors are, the costing process as a whole and hopefully assist our clients in working out whether or not polished concrete floors are right for their project.

 How Much Do Polished Concrete Floors Cost?

-Some companies might offer lower prices, but you need to read their small print carefully.
-The team at CARRcrete uses advanced techniques and processes to ensure your flooring solution stands the test of time and remains in perfect condition for many years.
+Some companies may offer lower prices than this but please do read their small print carefully and be aware of false economy.
+The team at CARRcrete use the most advanced techniques and processes as well as the best quality chemicals and diamond tooling to ensure your polished concrete floor is completed professionally and efficiently.
+It should also stand the test of time and remain in great condition for many years with proper maintenance.

-With all that in mind, you’ll find some information below on the five factors that will affect the price of your polished concrete flooring.
-Read through each of these sections, and you should come away with a better insight into the level of investment you might have to make.
+Let’s now take a look at the top six factors that will determine the price of your polished concrete flooring.
+Read through each of these sections, and you should come away with a better insight into the level of investment you might have to make for your project.

 - Quality of the existing concrete floor (to grind/polish)